Reads or updates the namespace schema.

 turbopuffer maintains a schema for each namespace with type and indexing behaviour for each attribute.

-The schema can be modified as you upsert documents.
+The schema can be modified as you write documents.

 A basic schema will be automatically inferred from the upserted data.
 You can explicitly configure a schema to specify types that can't be inferred (e.g. UUIDs) or to control indexing behaviour (e.g. enabling full-text search for an attribute).
 If any parameters are specified for an attribute, the type for that attribute must also be explicitly defined.

-Every attribute can have the following fields in its schema specified at upsert time:
+Every attribute can have the following fields in its schema specified at write time:

 The data type of the attribute.
 Supported types: